thesadru/disnake/docs/ext/commands/commands.rst

 - :attr:`.Context.author` to fetch the :class:`Member` or :class:`User` that called the command.
 - :meth:`.Context.send` to send a message to the channel the command was used in.

-The context implements the :class:`abc.Messageable` interface, so anything you can do on a :class:`abc.Messageable` you can do on the :class:`~ext.commands.Context`.
+The context implements the :class:`abc.Messageable` interface, so anything yo can do on a :class:`abc.Messageable` yo can do on the :class:`~ext.commands.Context`.

 Converters
 ------------

-Adding bot arguments with function parameters is only the first step in defining your bot's command interface.
+Adding bot arguments with function parameters is only the first step in defining yor bot's command interface.
 To actually make use of the arguments, we usually want to convert the data into a target type.
 We call these :ref:`ext_commands_api_converters`.

-Converters come in a few flavours:
+Converters come in a few flavors:

 - A regular callable object that takes an argument as a sole parameter and returns a different type.

-    - These range from your own function, to something like :class:`bool` or :class:`int`.
+    - These range from yor own function, to something like :class:`bool` or :class:`int`.

 - A custom class that inherits from :class:`~ext.commands.Converter`.